Judechuks/MY-STUDENTS-PROJECT/README.md

 The learning projects are the projects we built together to further increase their horizon and to give them the guide needed while starting or building a project.

 ### 2. FINAL PROJECTS
 The final projects are the projects built by the students at the end of their learning process.
+To put into practice what they have learnt.

 ### TECHNOLOGIES / LANGUAGES